Kalampattu: Items

-Kalamezhuthupattu:
+Kalamezhuthupattu

-Kalamezhuthupattu is a traditional performing art in Mulluthara devi temple Kerala, Adoor, Malamekkara.
-India.
+Kalamezhuthupattu is a traditional performing art in the Mulluthara Devi Temple, Malamekkara.
 It is performed as a vazhipad (offering).
 Kallatt kurup, a traditional community, is in charge of that function.
 The Kalampattu is associated with some ritualistic dance performances.
-This offering is performed for the blessings of Gods like Bhadhrakali, Ayyappan, Vettakkorumakan, Serpent God, etc.
+This offering is performed for the blessings of gods like Bhadhrakali, Ayyappan, Vettakkorumakan, and serpent god, etc.

-After Koorayidal and Uchappattu, Kurup does the Kalamezhuthu (drawn on the floor using five colours).
-Marar (who plays drums) does the Sandyavela after deeparadhana.
-Keli, thayampaka, kushalpattu, etc. are done according to the budget of the offerer.
-When the Kalam is ready, the Deity and the Komaram will be welcomed to the Kalam as a procession with a song by Kurup called Mullakkan pattu.
+After koorayidal and uchappattu, the kurup does the kalamezhuthu (drawn on the floor using five colours).
+Marar (who plays drums) does the sandyavela after deeparadhana.
+The keli, thayampaka, kushalpattu, etc. are done according to the budget of the offerer.
+When the kalam is ready, the deity and the komaram will be welcomed to the kalam as a procession with a song by the kurup called mullakkan pattu.
 Here also according to the budget elephant, melam, and other decorative items can be added to the procession.
-The Velichappad (Komaram) does the ritual dance known as Eedum koorum chavittu and the Kalapradakshinam (rounding the Kalam with different steps and rhythms).
-After the completion of Kalapradakshinam, the Brahmin priest is assigned the privilege of doing the Kalam pooja of the image before the onset of the Kalampattu.
-After that Kurup performs Thiriuzichil, the Komaram performs Kalathylattam, Nalikerameru (breaking of coconut as offering), and Kalam maykkal (Kalasam - valedictory function – closing the function).
-After that kurup remove the koora (Koora valikkal).
+The Velichappad (komaram) does the ritual dance known as eedum koorum chavittu and the Kalapradakshinam (rounding the kalam with different steps and rhythms).
+After the completion of Kalapradakshinam, the Brahmin priest is assigned the privilege of doing the kalam pooja of the image before the onset of the Kalampattu.
+After that, the kurup performs thiriuzichil, and the komaram performs kalathylattam, nalikerameru (breaking of coconut as offering), and kalam maykkal (kalasam – valedictory function – closing the function).
+After that kurup removes the koora (koora valikkal).